Beilis affair: Prosecution's version

-According to the prosecution, Yushchinsky was the victim of a long-planned human sacrifice, timed to coincide with the groundbreaking of a synagogue at the brick factory (investigation data indicated that five days before the murder, construction began on a building documented as a canteen but intended as a synagogue, which required a lengthy bureaucratic process to obtain construction permits).
-For the sacrifice, Yushchinsky was allegedly targeted by tzadiks who arrived from abroad.
-Yushchinsky had been chosen as a victim long before, with surveillance established; initially, Beilis's acquaintance, Faivel Shneerson, allegedly from the renowned Chabad dynasty of tzaddikim, was supposed to lure Andrey to the factory by promising to show him his father (whom Andrey longed to find).
-However, since Andrey came to the factory with other children, Beilis allegedly kidnapped him and took him to a kiln, where the sacrifice was performed.
+According to the prosecution, Yushchinskyi was the victim of a long-planned human sacrifice, timed to coincide with the groundbreaking of a synagogue at the brick factory (investigation data indicated that five days before the murder, construction began on a building documented as a canteen but intended as a synagogue, which required a lengthy bureaucratic process to obtain construction permits).
+For the sacrifice, Yushchinskyi was allegedly targeted by tzadikim who arrived from abroad.
+Yushchinskyi had been chosen as a victim long before, with surveillance established; initially, Beilis' acquaintance, Faivel Shneerson, allegedly from the Chabad clan of tzadikim, was supposed to lure Yushchinskyi to the factory by promising to show him his father (whom Yushchinskyi longed to find).
+However, since Yushchinskyi came to the factory with other children, Beilis allegedly kidnapped him and took him to a kiln, where the sacrifice was performed.

 Later, the prosecution introduced a new version regarding the location of the sacrifice: during the investigation, a stable and adjacent office at the factory burned down, leading to the office near the stable being named the crime scene, with the fire attributed to an attempt to conceal evidence.
 The stable burned two days before its scheduled inspection under unclear circumstances.

 The boy's body was then carried through a hole in the fence and hidden in a cave.
-The prosecution suggested that Beilis's accomplices included foreign tzaddikim Etinger and Landau.
+The prosecution suggested that Beilis' accomplices included foreign tzadikim Etinger and Landau.
 All inconsistencies, contradictory testimonies, and other issues were explained by the prosecution as manifestations of an overarching Jewish conspiracy, which allegedly intimidated and bribed witnesses and even investigators (Krasovsky and Mishchuk).
 The prosecution devoted significant attention to the actions of Margolin and Brazul-Brushkovsky, seen as specific manifestations of this conspiracy.